willsather/hex-turbo-example/README.md

 ## Getting Started

-This example is composed of two Next.js applications, two ports (_commerce engine and payment processor_), and two adapters (_custom commerce engine and custom payment processor_)
+This example is composed of two Next.js applications, two ports (_commerce engine and payment processor_), and two adapters (_implementation of a commerce engine and implementation of a payment processor_)

 To start using, you can use the following commands: